KieranBest/Final-Year-Project/Documentation.md

 - Create Level 13 - Left Hand, Introduce 3 Note Chords in Order - 1
 - Create Level 14 - Left Hand, Random Order of 3 Note Chords - 1
 - Create Data Capture - 1
-- Adapt Levelling System to Further Complexity - 1
+- Adapt Levelling System to Suit Capturing Data - 1
 - Create Level 15 - Play Simple Song Using Both Hands - 1

 ##### Milestone 3 Objectives

-To produce visual aid in understanding the progression of a users' learning experience.
+To produce visual aid in understanding the progression of a users' learning experience as well as include usability features.

 - Create Offline Storage for JSON Data Files - 1
-- Create Graphs from JSON Data Files - 2
+- Create Graphs from JSON Data Files - 1
 - Create Express API with Cookies - 1
 - Create MongoDB - 1
 - Link Express API with MongoDB - 1
+- Extract data from database and create visual representation - 1
+- Create log in for users - 1
+- Create teacher/student accounts - 1
+- Create graph for teachers that allow teacher profile to view all students progress statistics aswell as comparison bar chart.
+- Create accuracy graph comparing left hand against right hand.
+- Create a scatter graph containing: - 1
+   - Accuracy of pitch (%)
+   - Accuracy of timing (%)
+   - Duration of practice (minutes)
+   - Accuracy of chords (%)
+   - Number of perfect hits
+- Create user interface features such as:
+  - Creating a difficulty setting that would affect the speed in order to be more applicable to the younger or disabled audiences E.g. 'Easy', 'Medium' and 'Hard' buttons - 1
+  - Creating an instruction manual for how to use the application - 1
+  - When the note is hit correctly, remove it from the staff - 1
+  - When the note is hit correctly, display the note pressed in green on both the visual keyboard and the staff - 1
+  - When the note is hit incorrectly, display the note pressed in red on both the visual keyboard and the staff - 1
+  - Display the note/chord name above the staff whilst moving across the screen - 1

 >**Figure 8: Gantt Chart Progression**
 >
 >![Gantt Chart 1](/images/Gantt1.png)
 >![Gantt Chart 2](/images/Gantt2.png)
 >![Gantt Chart 3](/images/Gantt3.png)

-#### User Stories

-- As a user the application must demonstrate which key I am pressing and what note that is to begin with.
-- As a user the application must allow me to clearly follow which note I need to press and when.
-- As a user the application must clearly define if I’ve pressed the correct key or not.
-- As a user the application must be a plug in and play application, and not require me to install multiple drivers to run.
-- As a user the application must develop my understanding by progressing to a harder difficulty.
-- As a user the application must be visually appealing.
-- As a user the application must adjust its difficulty based on my current ability.
-- As a user the application must produce a visual representation expressing my learning progression.

 ### Design